"Heroes" (David Bowie song)

 Released in edited form by RCA Records on 23 September 1977 as the album's lead single, initial reviews for the song were mostly positive, with some welcoming it as a classic addition to the artist's catalogue.
-Bowie heavily promoted the song with a music video directed by Nick Ferguson, and sang it on numerous television programmes throughout September and October 1977, including Marc Bolan's Marc and Bing Crosby's Christmas special.
+Bowie heavily promoted the song with a music video and sang it on numerous television programmes, including Marc Bolan's Marc and Bing Crosby's Christmas special Merrie Olde Christmas.
 Bowie also released German and French-language versions of "'Heroes'", titled "'Helden'" and "'Héros'", respectively.
-Despite its large promotion, the song only peaked at number 24 on the UK Singles Chart and failed to chart at all on the US Billboard Hot 100, but reached the top 20 in multiple European countries and Australia.
+Despite its large promotion, the song only peaked at number 24 on the UK Singles Chart and failed to chart at all on the US Billboard Hot 100 or the Canadian Top 100, but reached the top 10 and the 20 in multiple European countries and Australia.

-Over time, the song has grown substantially in reputation and been seen as one of Bowie's best songs, with some considering it one of the greatest songs of all time.
-However, his biographers pan the single edit for diminishing the song's power.
+Over time, the song has grown substantially in reputation and is considered by many to be one of Bowie's finest songs, as well as one of the greatest songs of all time.
+His biographers pan the single edit for diminishing the song's power.
 Following Bowie's death in 2016, the song reached a new peak of number 12 in the UK.
-The song remained a staple throughout his concert tours and live performances.
-Bowie's second-most covered song after 1974's "Rebel Rebel", a version of "'Heroes'" by the Wallflowers was positively received and charted in the US and Canada in 1998.
-Another version by the finalists of The X Factor was a UK number one in 2010.
-The song has also been used predominantly in advertising over the years and has appeared in several television series and films, including Moulin Rouge!
-(2001), The Perks of Being a Wallflower (2012) and Regular Show (2017).
+The song remained a staple throughout his concert tours and live performances and is Bowie's second-most covered song after "Rebel Rebel" (1974).
+A version of "'Heroes'" by the Wallflowers recorded for Godzilla: The Album was positively received and charted in the US and Canada in 1998.
+Another version by the series 7 finalists of The X Factor was a UK number one in 2010.
+The song has also been used widely in advertising over the years and has appeared in several television series and films.